Coping with Your Feelings during Advanced Cancer

 It's normal to feel sad.
 With an advanced cancer diagnosis, you may feel sad more frequently than ever before.
 You may want to cry a lot and at unexpected times.
 Feeling sad may cause you to have no energy or not want to eat.
-It's okay to cry or express your sadness in another way.
-And know that you don't have to be upbeat all the time or pretend to be cheerful in front of others.
+It's okay to cry or express your sadness in other ways.
+Know that you don't have to be upbeat all the time or pretend to be cheerful in front of others.
 Do what feels natural to you.

 Depression can happen if sadness or despair seems to take over your life.
 Some of the signs of depression listed below are normal during a time like this.
-But it is a good idea to talk to your doctor if they last for more than 2 weeks.
+But it's a good idea to talk to your doctor if they last for more than 2 weeks.
 However, some of these symptoms could be due to physical problems.
 It's important to tell someone on your health care team about them because they can be managed, whatever the cause.

 Supportive Care Resources

 NCI's supportive care PDQ® summaries cover feelings such as depression, anxiety, and grief.